azzy6001-sketch/mollysocket/INSTALL.md

 # Installation

-This file shows how to install and configure mollysocket **on your system using a systemd service** or **Docker**.
+This file shows how to install and configure Mollysocket **on your system using a systemd service** or **Docker**.

 ## Install the binary with a dedicated user

-First of all, you need to install mollysocket on your system.
+First of all, you need to install Mollysocket on your system.

 #### Create a dedicated account